StockSharp/doc/en/topics/Designer_Candles.md

 ![Designer Candles 00](../images/Designer_Candles_00.png)

-The cube is used to build candles for a specified instrument.
+This block is used to construct candles for a specified instrument.

-### Incoming sockets
+### Incoming Sockets

-Incoming sockets
+Incoming Sockets

-- **Instrument** – the instrument for which it is necessary to build candles with specified parameters.
+- **Security** – the instrument for which the candles are to be built with given parameters.

-### Outgoing sockets
+### Outgoing Sockets

-Outgoing sockets
+Outgoing Sockets

-- **Candles** \- built candles.
+- **Candles** – the constructed candles.

 ### Parameters

 Parameters

-- **Series** – the type of candle series and parameters for the specified type.
+- **Series** – the type of candle series and parameters for the specified type;
-- **Only formed** \- to pass to the output only fully formed candles or any change.
+- **Only Formed** – pass to the output only fully formed candles or any change;
-- **Volume profile** – to perform the building of the market profile (for cluster charts).
+- **Smaller Timeframe** – construct candles from a smaller timeframe;
+- **Subscribe on Signal** – subscribe to data only after receiving a trigger.

-## Recommended content
+## See Also

 [Level 1](Designer_Level_1.md)